NSTiwari/Sketch2Vid/README.md

    - Go to terminal/command prompt and enter the command: `gcloud init` and choose the project ID.

-   - Enter the following commandg to set a default login: `gcloud auth application-default login`.
+   - Enter the following command to set a default login: `gcloud auth application-default login`.

 3. Access to Veo 3.
    > **NOTE**